jumanjicraftprojects/JCSilkSpawners/README.md

 # JCSilkSpawners

-A very simple plugin for mining spawners with silk touch built for the JumanjiCraft server.
+A very simple Spigot plugin for mining spawners with silk touch built for the JumanjiCraft server.

 <h2>
   Permissions: